Clemson baseball weathered the storm, got hot at perfect time

 Stream online: WatchESPN

-Starting pitchers: LHP Mat Clarke (Clemson) vs. LHP Doug Nikhazy (Ole Miss)
+Starting pitchers: LHP Mat Clark (Clemson) vs. LHP Doug Nikhazy (Ole Miss)

 Comments